Table Tennis (Ping Pong) Basics: Getting Started With Paddle Sports

 Keep your weight on the balls of your feet, ready to shift your weight as needed during the game.
 This allows you to react quickly to different shots and maintain good control and balance.

-By focusing on your body positioning and maintaining a strong and balanced stance, you will be able to move more efficiently, execute shots with greater accuracy, and improve your overall performance on the table.
+By focusing on your body positioning and maintaining a strong and balanced stance, you will be able to move more efficiently, execute shots with greater accuracy, and improve your overall on the table.

 Training drills for beginners